 - Pilkinton Point

-This is where the Brits would come for vacation back when they were in control of India.
+This is where the Brits would come for vacation back when they were in control of Sri Lanka.
 Make sure that you make a train journey in the mountains; the best track is from Nuwara Eliya to Ella, which is simply breathtaking and considered being one of the most scenic train journeys in the world.
 Read more on Nuwara Eliya.

 Ella is nestled into the southern slope of Sri Lankan central mountain range and spreads many kilometres along the Nuwara Eliya, Thanamalwila main road.
 Ella is a laid-back city with a calm and quiet surrounding.
 Ella is more like an eco-holiday destination and suitable for nature lovers and adventure enthusiasts.
 Here you get many beautiful temples to visit, trekking sites, rafts, or just stroll around in the cute little town.
 More info on Ella Sri Lanka.

 And it is the tallest geographical upheaval in Sri Lanka’s southern mountain range, which starts from popular Adams peak in the west and spreads up to Namunukula in the east, approximately about 100km.
 On one side of Namunukula is spring valley, which dominated with tea plantations.
-On the other side of Namunukula is Passara, which is also popular for tea industry and produces tea.
+On the other side of Namunukula is Passara, which is also popular for the tea industry and produces tea.

 Badulla is predominantly a tea grown area and mountain and valleys of Badulla seem like it is covered with a green coloured blanket.
-The tea manufactured in Badulla is also called Uva tea considered as best tea varieties produces on the island.
+The tea manufactured in Badulla is also called Uva tea considered as best tea varieties produce on the island.
 The entire area between Horton plains and namunukula, about 40 km are under the tea cultivation.